-True Dollar Costs
+True Dollar Costs for a Hand Pump

 In buying any pump, the cost of parts for normal maintenance in the foreseeable future must be reckoned as part of the purchase.
 According to a project approved by seven water NGO peers at Peerwater.org, including one from CARE, the cost of spares to sustainably maintain Mark II/III/VLOM pumps is estimated at $590 (1).
 Comparable costs for the Simple Pump are in the tens of dollars.
 This extra cost of spare parts, alone, eliminates the apparent savings seen when solely comparing the initial acquisition costs.

 Site Preparation Costs

 THE INSTALLATION AND MAINTENANCE MANUAL FOR THE AFRIDEV HANDPUMP SAYS:

 “The construction of a platform (or slab) at the wellhead is an important contribution to the general hygiene in a community.
 In addition to discouraging the accumulation of stagnant water at the surface, the slab will help to prevent the contamination of the well through the infiltration of dirty water back into the aquifer.”

 Each page in this section is standalone, but they do form an integrated logic.

 Changing Basic Concepts